| Trip Code: | TT 2 |

 Norbulingka, meaning “Jewel Park,” served as the summer palace of the Dalai Lamas.
 The complex includes beautiful gardens, palaces, and temples where the Dalai Lama would spend the warmer months.
 Its lush gardens feature Tibetan-style pavilions, flower beds, and shaded pathways.
 Unlike the grand and imposing Potala Palace, Norbulingka feels peaceful and intimate, offering a rare glimpse into the personal lives of the Dalai Lamas.
 The gardens and palaces make it an ideal place for relaxed exploration and quiet reflection.

 Located about 45 kilometers from Lhasa, Ganden Monastery was founded in 1409 by Tsongkhapa, the creator of the Gelug school of Tibetan Buddhism.
-Perched on a scenic hilltop, the monastery provides panoramic views of the surrounding mountains and valleys.
-It is a popular destination for a day hike, as many pilgrims walk the Ganden Kora, a trail circling the monastery that passes several prayer points along the way.
-This site perfectly combines spiritual immersion with trekking and exploration of Tibet’s natural beauty.
+Sitting on a scenic hilltop, the monastery offers wide views of nearby mountains and valleys.
+It is also a popular destination for a day hike.
+Many pilgrims walk the Ganden Kora, a trail that circles the monastery and passes several prayer points along the way.
+This sacred site blends spiritual immersion with light trekking and the natural beauty of Tibet.

 Conclusion: A Journey of Inner and Outer Discovery